maljoras/FishTracker/README.md

                    identityId: [2101x5 double]
 ~~~~

-Each of the field as the dimensions [nFrames x nbody x nDims] where
+Each of the field as the dimensions [nFrames x nindiv x nDims] where
 nDims are additional dimensions dependent on the field.
 For instance,
 to plot the x-velocity for each tracked body after tracking: